Kyleh2420/ESE224-MidtermProject/README.md

   * Added random enemy selector to the default constructor.
 Now takes the floor level as input, and will generate a random enemy out of the selected text files.
   * Next steps: Upgrade weapon class to create a little shop for the user to spend their money to buy weapons.
   * Next steps: Integrate an actual combat sequence.
 Each hp drained from the enemy is another coin in the player's pocket.
+#### 10/27
+* Kyle
+  * Made more of a mess in main.cpp
+  * Added a little shop for the user to spend money on.
+Will read from the file weaponsList.txt.
+  * Will read all the files into a vector using the weapon class.
+Will ask to see if the user would like to purchase the weapon.
+Changes the user profile.
+  * Changed player.setName back to string.
+Main.cpp now takes int he whole line using getline(), as opposed to just cin >>.
+Allows the user to use a space in their name.

 # ESE224-MidtermProject